Skip to contents

 For example, we can use it as input to assay_by_var to plot the assay distribution coloured by presence of a particular genetic marker

-#> Ensure your input table is already filtered to the antibiotic.
+#> Ensure your input table is already filtered to the relevant drug.

 # count the number of gyrA mutations per genome